Haseeb-Khalil/Numbers-Facts/README.md

 # Numbers-Facts-Code-Along
-Made a page using fetch APIs to show fact about a number when entered.
+Made a page using API to show a random fact about a number when entered.
 Languages used HTML, CSS, JavaScript and React.